 - Sacada (Entrada)

-- One dancer displaces their partner's leg which is about to move.
-This is done by pressing low against calf or ankle, or high against thigh, but often has the appearance of contact rather than actual contact.
+- Displacement of partner's leg which is about to move, either low against calf or ankle, or high against thigh.

 - Gancho (Hook)

 - The follower flings leg back between leader's legs.

 - The follower wraps a leg around a leader's leg.